 Guideline #8: Emphasize data quality and use in monitoring and evaluation plans

 Having accurate data is critical to making informed decisions, so designing and implementing a sound monitoring plan can help project directors manage activities.
-When monitoring information is integrated into day-to-day project procedures, the resulting data help to drive decisions on adjustments that subsequently improve impacts (USAID).
+When monitoring information is integrated into day-to-day project procedures, the resulting data help to drive decisions on adjustments that subsequently improve impacts (mentioned by personnel at USAID).
 In short, collecting monitoring information facilitates adaptive management.

 Guideline #9: Budget adequate resources for evaluation

 Credible, rigorous evaluation is not free or easy, so it is important to plan an adequate budget for the work.
 Program staff at IFAS indicated that 10% of the non-personnel budget was an appropriate amount to allocate for impact evaluation, and the Food for Progress program is one example of having expectations for rigorous evaluation with a minimum of 3% of budget for that component.
 For complex programs using a contribution analysis methodology to assess impact, 1–2 persons would need to be budgeted for 12 months (per evaluators at NIOSH).
 In general, we recommend that project budgets should allocate, on average, 10% of the direct costs for the evaluation work; depending upon the funder's guidance and the complexity and intensity of the work, this percentage could fluctuate between 5% and 15%.

 This publication suggests a number of guidelines for preparing successful funding proposals.
 Broadly speaking, these involve adding evaluation expertise to the project team and building a sound evaluation plan within the project's overall design.
 The latter includes creating a logic model focused on project outcomes, using rigorous evaluation designs and measurement, and having an adequate budget.